The International Business Fellows Seminar

 - whose approved dissertation research addresses, wholly or in significant part, the objective described above.

 Complete the SYLFF Doctoral Fellowship Application Form and ask your graduate adviser to submit nominations to CIBER in the McCombs School.
 Applications will be reviewed by the UT-Austin SYLFF Steering Committee, with input from McCombs School Doctoral Advisory Committee.

 Applicants must be currently enrolled at UT-Austin and admitted to candidacy.
 Awards are based on major accomplishments since entering Graduate School, a well-defined program of research that combines international and business perspectives, a strong personal statement, and a letter of recommendation from the applicant’s doctoral advisor.

-Application Deadline: February 1 for the following academic year
+Application Deadline: Extended to February 20, for the following academic year